Logo - The Possums baby and toddler sleep program.

 Test weighing of the baby in consultations doesn't help and may worsen outcomes

-Dr Pamela Douglas12th of Oct 202428th of Mar 2025
+Dr Pamela Douglas12th of Oct 202424th of Feb 2026

 x

-Test weighing
+Test weighing before and after feeds

 Test weighing has been referred to at times as "objective measure of milk transfer" – but this is a false statement.
 No single indicator of milk transfer is objective.
 Assessment concerning milk transfer requires context.

-As health professionals, we can significantly worsen our own and the parents’ anxiety about a baby’s weight by pre- and post-feeds test weighing.
-Single feed test weighs are dangerously unhelpful for breastfeeding, since any one feed is not indicative of average milk transfers overall, given how variable each breastfeed is.
+As health professionals, we can significantly escalate our own and the parents’ anxiety about a baby’s weight by conducting pre- and post-feeds test weighing.

-Test weighing a feed and then measuring the amount of milk (‘residual pumping’) that can be pumped after the baby has finished breastfeeding is also remarkably unhelpful, and should never be used.
+• Test weighing a feed and then measuring the amount of milk (‘residual pumping’) that can be pumped after the baby has finished breastfeeding is also remarkably unhelpful, and should never be used.
 Even women with very generous supplies may not be able to pump much milk.

 What is 24-hour test weighing?